groonga/groonga-normalizer-mysql/README.md

 LGPLv2 only.
 See doc/text/lgpl-2.0.txt for details.

 This program uses normalization table defined in MySQL source code.
-So this program is derived work of `MYSQL_SOURCE/strings/ctype-utf8.c`.
-This program is the same license as `MYSQL_SOURCE/strings/ctype-utf8.c` and it is licensed under LGPLv2 only.
+So this program is derived work of `MYSQL_SOURCE/strings/ctype-utf8.c`, `MYSQL_SOURCE/strings/uca900_data.h`, `MYSQL_SOURCE/strings/uca900_ja_data.h`.
+This program is the same license as them and they are licensed under LGPLv2 only.